hmcts/ccd-case-document-am-api/README.md

 ## Purpose

-The purpose of this application is to act as a document management service for the ccd application.
+The purpose of this application is to act as a proxy document management service to facilitate following access controls on case documents:

+1) Applying CCD's configured access control policies to the upload of CCD case documents.

+2) Applying CCD's configured access control policies to the download of CCD case documents.

+3) Protecting against unauthorised access to CCD case documents while being uploaded to, stored in, and downloaded from the case document repository.
+In both cases, access control will be applied as if the document were a 'standard' item of case data contained within the CCD case data store.

-Users with sufficient permissions and knowledge will be able to upload, modify, delete and download documents.
+Users & services with sufficient permissions only will be able to upload, modify, delete and download documents.

 ### Prerequisites